Sosnovskyi-Bohdan/data-detective-blinkit-audit/README.md

 4. Logical Consistency Audit: Verifying data integrity across related tables.

 5. Evidence Locker: Summary of Findings

-Our forensic audit uncovered overwhelming evidence of synthetic data generation and a lack of internal consistency.

 ---

+**Our forensic audit uncovered overwhelming evidence of synthetic data generation and a lack of internal consistency:**

 - **Finding 1:** The Data is Too Perfect (and Too Flawed)